Popular Books we Kinda Hate - Quench

 Overall, I think my dislike for this book is exacerbated by the fact that this work is upheld as a classical masterpiece, when to me, it feels so devoid of message or purpose that, as my past self said, it felt like a complete waste of time.

-Maddie Balcombe on Normal People
+Normal People

 If you haven’t heard of Sally Rooney’s critically acclaimed novel Normal People, where have you been?
 Recently, everyone I know has been reading this book, watching the TV adaptation, and crushing on Connell.
 During lockdown, I finally caved into the countless recommendations and decided to read Normal People.
 Controversial opinion alert: I absolutely hated it!
 In fact, the only reason I finished it was to see if it would suddenly get better and live up to the hype that surrounds it.
 Unfortunately, it didn’t.